flatpak/xdg-desktop-portal/doc/website/index.md

   GTK dialogs for GNOME, Qt dialogs for KDE)
 - One of the limitations of the D-Bus proxying in flatpak is that allowing a sandboxed app to talk to a name implicitly also allows it to talk to any other name owned by the same unique name.
-Therefore, sandbox-facing D-Bus apis should generally be hosted on a dedicated bus connection.
+Therefore, sandbox-facing D-Bus APIs should generally be hosted on a dedicated bus connection.
 For portals, the frontend takes care of this for us.
 - The frontend can handle all the interaction with _portal infrastructure_, such